chakhlik/AudioUpscaler/README.md

 # AudioUpscaler
-Oversampling of CD tracks with stict interpolation mecanism
+Oversampling of CD tracks with strict interpolation mecanism